TelemarkAlpint/slingsby/README.md

     $ python tools/secure_data.py decrypt
     $ python manage.py runserver 80

-You'll find the secret needed for decryption in the webkom dropbox, in the file `Kontoer.kdbx`.
+You'll find the secret needed for decryption in the styre-dropbox, in the file `Kontoer.kdbx`.
 You'll need [KeePass](http://keepass.info/) to open it, the password for that file should be given to you by the webmaster if you're deemed worthy.